Frequently Asked Questions

 A list of eating areas will be included in the packet you receive at check-in (Monday, noon until 5:00 p.m. and Tuesday from 8:00 a.m. on).
 There are also vending machines and a microwave in the basement of the Harris Fine Arts Center.

 We plan on having a display room with items that can be purchased during the workshop.
 Many of the offerings are items that are commonly needed in the Independent Study Organ Courses and during the workshop.
-Day Murray Music stocks most of the titles needed during the BYU Organ Workshop.
+Best In Music stocks most of the titles needed during the BYU Organ Workshop.
 They are prepared to fill orders quickly, charging actual shipping and no handling charges.
-Those in the Murray or Lehi, Utah areas are welcome to visit their stores to shop in person.
+Those in the Utah County areas are welcome to visit their stores to shop in person or select free in-store pick up from their website.

 You will be notified when sign-ups for scheduled practice (no charge) becomes available.